ISIS4221-JCN/HW03/README.md

     $ sudo curl -L "https://github.com/docker/compose/releases/download/1.29.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
     $ sudo chmod +x /usr/local/bin/docker-compose

-Then execute the bash command:
+In order to use the GPU with Docker, make sure to install both the Nvidia drivers (`nvidia-driver-XXX`) and the Nvidia container runtime (`nvidia-container-runtime`).
+Once you are sure that both the Nvidia driver and the Nvidia container runtime are installed execute the bash command:

     $ docker-compose up